EricssonResearch/scream/README.md

 	  example: -mtu 300,500,800,1000,1400
 	- -minpktsinflight sets the min number of packets in flight
 	  example: -minpktsinflight 6
   - Release dates for SCReAM BW test changed.
-No difference in SCReAM algorith besides adaptive MTU option
+No difference in SCReAM algorithm besides adaptive MTU option

 - 2024-10-31 :
   - Added cubic emulation for L4S.
 This stabilizes the bitrate and also reduces delay spikes.